-The Headteacher will immediately notify the Chief Executive Officer, Chair of Local Governing Body and the Local Authority (LA) of:
+The headteacher will immediately notify the CEO, chair of local governing board and the local authority (LA) of:

-- A permanent exclusion, including when a fixed-period exclusion is made permanent. - Exclusions which would result in the pupil being excluded for more than 5 school days (or more than 10 lunchtimes) in a term. - Exclusions which would result in the pupil missing a public examination.
+- A permanent exclusion, including when a fixed-period exclusion is made permanent - Exclusions which would result in the pupil being excluded for more than 5 school days (or more than 10 lunchtimes) in a term - Exclusions which would result in the pupil missing a public examination

-For a permanent exclusion, if the pupil lives outside the LA in which the school is located, the Headteacher will also immediately inform the pupil's 'home authority' of the exclusion and the reason(s) for it without delay.
+For a permanent exclusion, if the pupil lives outside the LA in which the school is located, the headteacher will also immediately inform the pupil's 'home authority' of the exclusion and the reason(s) for it without delay.

-For all other exclusions, the Headteacher will notify the Chair of Local Governing Board and LA once a term.
+For all other exclusions, the headteacher will notify the chair of local governing board and LA once a term.